 - Table salt and ground black pepper

-Heat butter in large heavy-bottomed saucepan over medium-high heat; when foaming subsides, add vegetables and cook, stirring frequently, until softened and well browned, about 7 minutes.
+Heat butter in large heavy-bottomed saucepan over medium-high heat; when foaming subsides, add vegetables and cook, stirring frequently, until softened and well browned about 7 minutes.
 Reduce heat to medium; stir in flour and cook, stirring constantly, until thoroughly browned and fragrant, about 5 minutes.
-Whisking constantly, gradually add broths; bring to boil, skimming off any foam that forms on surface.
+Whisking constantly, gradually add broths; bring to boil, skimming off any foam that forms on the surface.
 Reduce heat to medium-low and add bay leaf, thyme, and peppercorns; simmer, stirring occasionally, until thickened and reduced to 3 cups, 20 to 25 minutes.

-Strain gravy through fine-mesh strainer into clean saucepan, pressing on solids to extract as much liquid as possible; discard solids.
+Strain gravy through fine-mesh strainer into a clean saucepan, pressing on solids to extract as much liquid as possible; discard solids.
 Adjust seasonings with salt and pepper.
 Serve hot.